Two works in one volume:

 Everyone understands the importance of the laws of physics.
 Are there also laws of economics?
 Can understanding them also make our lives better?
 Lewis answers with a resounding yes.

-This short work is also a complete course in economics written in a lively and sparkling style.
+This short work is also a complete course in economics written in a lively style.